The Difference Between Single-Stage vs Two-Stage Snowblowers

 The two-stage snowblower will be your go-to for clearing larger areas, and they work well on a variety of surfaces.
 They can typically handle heavier snow piles from 6″ to 12″ deep, and work better on steeper drives than a single-stage snowblower will.

-As there are so many available options coming from both of these camps, and from a variety of different manufacturers, it’s tough to nail down even a ballpark figure for what you can expect to pay for either single-stage or two-stage snowblowers.
+There are so many available options coming from both of these camps and from a variety of different manufacturers.
+So, it’s tough to nail down even a ballpark figure for what you can expect to pay for either single-stage or two-stage snowblowers.
 It gets even harder to generalize when you consider electric power as an option.

 However, it ought to come as no surprise that you can expect to pay more for the two-stage snowblower models.
 They provide more power and more durable parts, so it stands to reason that these models can get significantly more expensive.